SWIFTSIM/HBTplus/README.md

 Generate the Makefile using `CMake`.
-Several options relevant to your particular setup can be chosen here, e.g. if it is a DMO or a hydrodynamical simulation, or if the gas thermal energy is used is included in its binding energy.
+Several options relevant to your particular setup can be chosen here, e.g. if it is a DMO or a hydrodynamical simulation, or if the gas thermal energy is accounted for when computing its binding energy.
 We therefore recommend using `ccmake` to see all the options.
 ```bash
 ccmake ../
 ```